Tyger River Park in Spartanburg, SC Has One of the Biggest Playgrounds Around

 Splash Pad at Tyger River Park

-The splash pad is open 9 am to 8 pm between Memorial Day to Labor Day.
-It opens on May 27, 2023.
-Located just past the playground area (opposite the direction of the Clubhouse), kids can easily go from the playground to the splash pad to cool off and back to the playground.
+The splash pad is open 9 am to 8 pm between Memorial Day and Labor Day.
+It’s just past the playground area (opposite the direction of the Clubhouse), and kids can easily go to the splash pad to cool off and then back to the playground.
 Double bonus: the splash pad is fenced in.

-The bathrooms for the public are located on the side of the Clubhouse building.
-They were clean and well-stocked with soap and both paper towels and air dryers.
+The public bathrooms are on the side of the Clubhouse building.
+They’re clean and well-stocked with soap, paper towels, and air dryers.
 As parents, you can never underestimate the awesomeness of a park restroom that doesn’t make you cringe

 Bring sunscreen and water

-The new playground has benches with shade and the shade screen above the sandbox does provide some relief but the playgrounds have no shade.
-Especially in the hot days of summer, it’s important to bring sunscreen and water.
-On warmer days, it is definitely best to plan on arriving early in the morning or in the late afternoon/early evening or spend hotter parts of the day at the splash pad.
+The playground has benches with shade, and the shade screen above the sandbox provides some relief from the sun, but the playgrounds have no shade.
+It’s important to bring sunscreen and water, especially in the hot days of summer.
+On warmer days, it’s definitely best to arrive early in the morning or in the late afternoon/early evening, or spend the hotter parts of the day at the splash pad.

 Supervision may be challenging for children of different ages.

-Tyger River is a big park and the playgrounds are on opposite sides of the tower, which can make it hard to watch kids of different age groups.
-So plan on negotiating how much time you will spend on which playground or bring a second adult for help with supervision.
+Tyger River is a big park, and the playgrounds are on opposite sides of the tower.
+This can make it hard to watch kids of different age groups.
+Plan on negotiating how much time you will spend at each playground, or bring a second adult for help with supervision.

-With proper planning, Tyger River Park is a must-do for a positive play experience for all ages.
-And we just love the new play equipment!
-With so much to do, the kids will be occupied for hours, so don’t forget to pack snacks and water or bring along a lunch to eat at the nearby picnic tables.
+With proper planning, Tyger River Park is a must-visit.
+With so much to do, the kids will be occupied for hours.
+Don’t forget to pack snacks and water, or bring along a lunch to eat at the nearby picnic tables.

 About the Author